 she’s a waterfall.

 The album is infused with a fierce, if sometimes slightly veiled, politics.
 Like many of their peers, the Stone Roses detested Margaret Thatcher and her government and railed against the aristocratic and artistic status quo.
-In an interview with The Face, Brown railed against “people like Jagger and Bowie” who were “so insincere” as to be “patronizing.”
+In an interview with The Face, Brown voiced disdain for “people like Jagger and Bowie” who were “so insincere” as to be “patronizing.”
 “We’re against hypocrisy, lies, bigotry, show business, insincerity, phonies and fakers.”
 Last summer, at one of their enormous reunion concerts in Manchester, Brown called the royal family “parasites” and said the Jubilee was a celebration of “60 years of tyranny,” which seems tame in light of things he said at the height of the band’s career.
 In a 1989 interview with Melody Maker, Brown said of Prince Charles, “I’d like to see him dead.
 I’d like to shoot him.”
 That might explain whom he’s addressing when, in “Shoot You Down,” he sings, “I’d love to do it and you know you’ve always had it coming.”
 Guitarist John Squire’s album artwork for the band’s debut—an abstract expressionist piece with red, white, and blue stripes and three lemons set over a Pollock-style background—draws a parallel between the French student protests of 1968 (when lemons were used to counteract the effects of tear gas) and a similar British revolt the Roses were hoping for.
 (The Roses’ identification with the ’68ers is laid out clearly in “Bye Bye Badman,” where Brown adopts their perspective and taunts their adversaries: “Choke me, smoke the air./ In this citrus-sucking sunshine, I don’t care./ You’re not all there.”)

 From the first shimmering insinuation of “I Wanna Be Adored” to Brown’s final hubristic declaration on “I Am the Resurrection,” The Stone Roses is vibrant and captivating.
 It is certainly the place to start.
 But they recorded other great songs that are not on that album.
 Below are 10 songs that anyone interested in the band should know.
 The playlist is weighted in favor of the band’s first album, but I’ve also included a few that will give you an idea of the band’s b-side strength and the sound of its second album, The Second Coming.